-As a planner JB knows how important it is to produce the right creative brief.
+As a planner Jo Delaney knows how important it is to produce the right creative brief.
 Here she gives you her top 10 tips for success:

 Ahh the creative brief.
 The holy grail.
 The most sacrosanct document a planner will ever produce (arguably).
 The creative springboard and perpetual reference point for creative work.

 ….Also, something that often gets bashed out in 30 minutes then thrown to the creative team like a grenade, lacking half the information it needs and without adequate thought.

 So I thought I’d take a minute to give 10 pieces of advice that I’ve learnt over the last few years about writing the creative brief:

 Be succinct with the information you put in: not everything you read or know needs to be included.
 Find a specific focus and leave out any information that is not salient or relevant.
 Try to condense the most important information on one page.
 This CAN be done!
 Remember the quote “Had I had more time I’d have written a shorter letter”, and take time to go back over what you’ve written and trim.

 I sometimes fall fowl of this, especially when there’s little time to write the brief.
 But it really shouldn’t be written alone.
 The client team, the creative directors, the research folk (if you have that function at your agency) should all have their input.
 Bouncing thoughts and ideas off other people helps me no end, and we all need to allocate the time to do this when writing a brief.
 Maybe planners should come in teams…?

 Yes, planning is part art part science, but too many times I’ve had to go on gut feel purely because I haven’t had the time or resource needed to find out the actual facts.
 This can be where natural instinct is allowed to thrive – which in my eyes is a good thing – but it should be aided by as much knowledge as possible.
 Someone once said the best planners are the ones that have all the information on a given subject.
 Hunt, read, listen, absorb.
 Make sure you have the answers.